Lead Executive Officer & President

 Senior Director, Human Resources & Talent Management

 Brittany Stewart joined The Leadership Academy in September 2022 and serves as the organization’s Senior Director of Human Resources & Talent Management.
 In this position she leads, develops, and implements the employee lifecycle of activities and functions, including the organization’s “best practices” for recruiting, hiring, onboarding, performance and talent management, and compensation.
-Brittany also conducts research and analysis of organization trends and metrics related to human resources and talent management.
-With almost a decade of experience in the Human Resources field, Brittany holds a Bachelor’s Degree and is currently completing a Master’s Degree in Human Resources and Non-profit Management.
-She is also a certified Professional in HR (PHR).
-She has worked within nonprofit education systems for her entire professional career and is passionate about working with staff and leadership to build systems that better support educators and students.
+She also conducts research and analysis of organization trends and metrics related to human resources and talent management.
+With almost a decade of experience in the Human Resources field, Brittany holds a Master’s in Human Resources Management and is a certified Professional in Human Resources (PHR).
+She also holds a certification in Nonprofit Management and has worked within nonprofit education systems for her entire professional career.
+Brittany is passionate about working with staff and leadership to build systems that better support educators and students.